Advancing Regional Innovation Program guidelines

 About the program

 Advance Queensland’s Advancing Regional Innovation Program aims to turn our regions into hubs for innovation and enterprise.
-It will enable local entrepreneurs, business leaders and key industries to collaborate closely and with government to harness innovation and unlock business potential, strengthen existing industries and prepare regional Queenslanders for jobs of the future.
+It enables local entrepreneurs, business leaders and key industries to collaborate closely and with government to harness innovation and unlock business potential, strengthen existing industries and prepare regional Queenslanders for jobs of the future.

 The program aims to support the development and increased maturity of regional innovation initiatives.
 The objectives are to promote: